knight-raj/Hospital_analysis_SQL/README.md

 LIMIT 3;
 ```
 Identifies the top 3 departments with the highest patient counts.<br>
-Purpose: Identifies the top 3 departments with the highest patient counts.
+Purpose: Identifies the top 3 departments with the highest patient counts. <br>
 Explanation:
 <li>ORDER BY Patients_Count DESC sorts the departments in descending order based on the number of patients.</li>
 <li>LIMIT 3 restricts the output to the top 3 departments.</li>